The Upper Peninsula Initiative was formed to help promote thoughtful growth of the area.

 Charleston’s Upper Peninsula is transitioning from its heavy industrial and commercial roots to modern workplaces, retail, restaurants and dense housing.
 It is a place where locals go to live, work and play because of its unique character, corridor of high-tech businesses and local flavor.
 While this transition is happening, growth and development are on the rise.

-The Upper Peninsula Initiative offers the opportunity to encourage the predictable growth and development to happen in a thoughtful, sustainable, community oriented way.
+With inevitable growth and development happening so fast in the area, the Upper Peninsula Initiative offers the opportunity to encourage the predictable growth and development to happen in a thoughtful, sustainable, community oriented way.
 How?

 The Upper Peninsula Initiative is utilizing a collaborative planning framework called EcoDistricts that promotes thoughtful design by encouraging participation and commitments from residents, businesses, developers, nonprofits and government who all work together to meet common goals.
 The group of diverse stakeholders is tasked with thoughtfully weaving together existing community assets with new creative ideas and innovative projects to build a strong sense of place and vibrant, lasting community.